Using a data cube to join tables

 Add the second table [Sales].[SalesOrderHeader] to the canvas.
 The second SQL Select transform is displayed in red because it is not yet connected to the ETL process.

-Click to select the connection link between the first SQL Select transform and the Process Result transform.
+To insert a transform directly in a specific place, click to select a connection link such as the one connecting our first SQL Select transform and the Process Result transform.

 2.5.
 Connect the 2nd select transform to the join transform

-With both SQL Select transforms connected to the join transform as inputs, the highlight color has disappeared.
+With both SQL Select transforms connected to the join transform as inputs, none of the transforms now appear in red.

 2.6.
 Configure the join transform

 The Join configuration dialog is displayed.

 - Use the checkboxes to select or de-select columns for inclusion in the output.
 For example, select OrderQty, ProductID, and SalesOrderID from the order details, and OrderDate and SalesPersonID from the order headers.

 The ETL process so far joins two database tables.
-To add a third table, because a join transform has only two inputs, you will need to insert a second join transform into the ETL process.
+To add a third table, you will need to insert another join transform into the ETL process because each join accepts only two inputs.

 In the Explore window, locate the [Person].[Person] table and drag it to the canvas.
-The table appears as a third SQL Select transform, which is highlighted because it is not connected to the ETL process yet.
+The table appears as a third SQL Select transform, displayed in red because it is not connected to the ETL process yet.